merlinshabaj/grapher/README.md

 - Zooming in and out still has limits that aren't handled
 - Zooming in too far makes minor grid disappear and also major grid when scrolled even further
 - Zooming out too far and graph begins to flig.
 I assume this is due to the points be recalculated, this being the same bahviour as panning on a low resolution creates.
 Need to check calculation of resolution
-- The function `determinGridSize()` doesn't produce the same result as the following:
+- The function `determineGridSize()` doesn't produce the same result as the following:
 ```JS
     const [xMin, xMax, yMin, yMax] = translatedAxisRanges()
     const xRange = Math.abs(xMax - xMin)